Lunana: A Yak in the Classroom: Plot

-Ugyen later meets Saldon, the niece of Asha, as she sings a traditional song atop a hillside.
-She tells him that she sings it daily as an offering to the village, and he asks her to teach it to him; they meet daily and he slowly learns how to sing it himself.
-She says it is called Yak Lebi Lhadar, and it was written by a local yak herder who lamented having to slaughter his favorite yak for the good of the village.
-Saldon later gifts Ugyen with a yak, Norbu, so that he can use its dung to start fires.
-Because of the cold, Ugyen must keep Norbu in the classroom and he becomes a fixture of the children’s lessons.
+Ugyen later meets Saldon, the niece of Asha, as she sings a local song atop a hillside.
+She tells him that she sings it daily as an offering to the mountain spirits, and he asks her to teach it to him.
+They meet daily, and he slowly learns how to sing it himself.
+She says it is called Yak Lebi Lhadar, and it was written by a local yak herder who lamented having to slaughter his favorite yak for the good of the village; the last verse is sung from the perspective of the yak, promising to return to its owner one day.
+Saldon later gifts Ugyen a yak, Norbu, so that he can use its dung to start fires.
+Because of the cold, Ugyen must keep Norbu in the classroom, and it becomes a fixture of the lessons.

 Asha approaches Ugyen with news that winter is approaching and it is time for him to leave before the pass is covered in snow.
 He asks Ugyen to come back the following spring, but Ugyen says that he intends to leave Bhutan for good, disappointing him.
 He breaks the news to Saldon, reassuring her that a better teacher will come in the spring, but Saldon says that only the children can be the judges of that and they all love Ugyen.
 She hopes he will come back someday and perform Yak Lebi Lhadar for her.

 Ugyen leaves Lunana after a heartfelt goodbye from the villagers.
-Pem Zam gives him a letter from all the children, and Saldon gifts him with a scarf.
-Asha sings Yak Lebi Lhadar as he departs, and Michen informs Ugyen that Asha originally wrote the song.
-Ugyen later reads the letter from the children, thanking him and calling him their favorite teacher while urging him to return in the spring.
+Pem Zam gives him a letter from all the children, and Saldon gifts him a white scarf.
+Asha sings Yak Lebi Lhadar as he departs, and Michen informs Ugyen that Asha originally wrote the song, but has not sung since his wife's death some years earlier.
+Ugyen later reads the letter from the children, in which they thank him, call him their favorite teacher, and urge him to return in the spring.
 On the way down the mountain, Ugyen stops at a shrine and leaves an offering for safe passage, saying that he hopes to return.

-Ugyen travels to Australia where he performs in a bar, but nobody pays attention to him.
-He stops playing his song and sings Yak Lebi Lhadar to a rapt audience.